Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 <class 'torch.optim.sgd.SGD'>
 ```

 Excellent.
-By the way, from the `torch.optim` package, there's tonnes (like at least 20) different "optimizer" algorithms that all to the same thing ("take this latent variable to \\(0\\) by updating its constituents please") but do them in important different ways.
+By the way, from the `torch.optim` package, there's tonnes (like at least 20) different "optimizer" algorithms that all do the same thing ("take this latent variable to \\(0\\) by updating its constituents") but do them in important different ways.
 We will explore some of them through this semester, and others you can Google for yourself by looking up "PyTorch optimizers".

 Ok, to get this SGD thing up and spinning, we have to tell it every tensor it gets to play with in a list.
 For us, let's ask PyTorch SGD to update `var_1` and `var_2` such that `my_latent_value` (which, remember, is var1 times var2) becomes a new value.